Cloud-Foundations/Dominator/cmd/installer/README.md

 ### Unmount storage
 The storage devices are unmounted.

-If the `-completionNotifier` option is specified then the specified programme is run after the storage devices are unmounted.
+If the `-completionNotifier` option is given then the specified programme is run after the storage devices are unmounted.
 This allows you to signal to an external system that installation is complete and the new OS is about to be booted.
 The following command-line arguments will be provided:
 1. The name of the directory containing the previously downloaded configuration files